 6 signs it’s time to replace your washing machine

 Noisy?
 Temperamental?
 Out of date?
-It may be time to invest in a new washing machine that cares for your clothes…
+It might be time to upgrade.

 A great washing machine is more than just an appliance.
 It’s something you depend on to take care of your laundry so you can focus on what’s really important.
 But after several years of solid use, your washing machine will show its age much in the same way as anything else.
 Read on to see if it’s time for you to invest in a new machine.